justinmk/justinmk.github.io/_posts/2016-07-06-artifact-system.md

   with no query support
 * RISC, NAND, ... nMOS ;)

-For delivering artifacts, there are existing solutions: [Artifactory] is [used by Netflix]; most CI products (TeamCity, Jenkins, etc.) have an artifact publishing feature.
-Artifactory is a good solution, but it needn't to be the _immediate_
-solution: a key advantage of a simple system is that it can be migrated to a fancy system _at any time in the future, for about the same effort_.
-Artifactory is an extra API/ACL/SLA to manage.

-An alternative is to leverage the infrastructure that you _already use_.
-If you depend on an infrastructure service like AWS, it is the lingua franca of your
+If you use an infrastructure service like AWS, it is the lingua franca of your
 organization: your tools, services, and developers all speak it. [boto] and S3 are the least-common-denominator of capabilities.
-A blob on S3 can be downloaded via web browser, `curl`, or a REST client.
+A blob on S3 can be fetched by web browser, `curl`, or a REST client.

 We can use AWS S3 to build a serverless, API-less, decentralized artifact source.